moniquehayes/edelweiss-project/README.md

 # Edelwiess Catalog Viewer

 Thank you for your time and consideration with this assingment!
-This repo can be viewed on a browser at http://localhost:3000
+This repo can be viewed on a browser at http://localhost:3000 after running the start script.

 ## Tech Stack:
     - React